karmaniverous/serverless-lodash-plugin/README.md

 `<param1>`, `<param2>`, etc. can be just about anything.
 [Raise an issue](https://github.com/karmaniverous/serverless-lodash-plugin/issues) if you figure out how to break it!

 Yes, putting the function name after the params is a little weird.
-But Serverless parses the stuff in the parentheses as an array, so it makes sense.
+But Serverless parses the stuff in the parentheses as an array, so internally it makes sense.
 And [all the usual rules](https://www.serverless.com/framework/docs/guides/variables) apply with respect to Serverless variable parsing.

 ## Some examples